jamiegibney/rhythmic_shapes/README.md

     // We count backwards so that we go clockwise: let index = number_of_nodes - i

-    // Multiple the index and the delta together, and then add π / 2
+    // Multiply the index and the delta together, and then add π / 2
-    // to start from the top, not the right: let delta_angle = index * delta + (π / 2)
+    // to rotate the shape 90º anti-clockwise so we start from the
+    // top, not the right:
+    let delta_angle = index * delta + (π / 2)

-    // cos() gets us our x (horizontal) position: let x = cos(radius * delta_angle)
+    // cos() gets us our x (horizontal) position... let x = cos(radius * delta_angle)

     // and sin() gets us our y (vertical) position let y = sin(radius * delta_angle)

-    // Set the i'th node to (x, y): node[i] = (x, y) end
+    // Then, set the i'th node to (x, y): node[i] = (x, y) end
 ```